b-crawford/knn_query_point_placement/README.md

 The objective is to minimise $t$ and find $X = \\{x_1, ..., x_t\\}$ such that $\cup_{i} T_{x_i, k, S} = S$.

-## Existance of an optimum solution.
+## Existance of an optimal solution

 Lets first try and prove the existance of an optimal solution, against which to meausure our algorithm.